 Dental insurance is meant to be an aid in receiving dental care.
-Many patients think that their insurance pays 90-100% of all dental fees - this is not true.
-Most plans only pay between 50-80% of the average total fee.
+Many patients think that their insurance pays 90%-100% of all dental fees.
+This is not true!
+Most plans only pay between 50%-80% of the average total fee.
 Some pay more, some pay less.
-The percentage paid is usually determined by how much you or your employer has paid for coverage, or the type of contract your employer has set up with your insurance company.
+The percentage paid is usually determined by how much you or your employer has paid for coverage or the type of contract your employer has set up with the insurance company.

 Fact 2 - BENEFITS ARE NOT DETERMINED BY OUR OFFICE

-A statement such as this gives the impression that any fee greater than the amount paid by the insurance company is unreasonable, or well above what most dentists in the area charge for a certain service.
-This can be very misleading and is not accurate.
+A statement such as this gives the impression that any fee greater than the amount paid by the insurance company is unreasonable or well above what most dentists in the area charge for a certain service.
+This can be very misleading and simply is not accurate.

-Insurance companies set their own schedules, and each company uses a different set of fees they consider reasonable.
-These reasonable fees may vary, because each company collects fee information from claims it processes.
+Insurance companies set their own schedules and each company uses a different set of fees they consider allowable.
+These allowable fees may vary widely because each company collects fee information from claims it processes.
 The insurance company then takes this data and arbitrarily chooses a level they call the "allowable" UCR Fee.
-Frequently, this data can be three to five years old and these fees are set by the insurance company so they can net a 20-30% profit.
+Frequently this data can be three to five years old and these "allowable" fees are set by the insurance company so they can make a net 20%-30% profit.

-Unfortunately, insurance companies imply that your dentist is over charging, rather than say that they are under paying, or that their benefits are low.
-In general, the less expensive insurance policy will use a lower reasonable (UCR) figure.
+Unfortunately, insurance companies imply that your dentist is "overcharging" rather than say that they are "underpaying" or that their benefits are low.
+In general, the less expensive insurance policy will use a lower usual, customary, or reasonable (UCR) figure.